amancho/sk-api-shopping-cart/README.md

 - Follow this steps to create a local database with dummy data set.
 - Please wait a couple of seconds after running each command so the services can start properly.
 - Check cart.public_id to add, modify and delete products
+- `price` fields are stored in cents to avoid decimal issues.

 ### Build and start
 ```